Stephen K. Benjamin

-Stephen Keith Benjamin (born December 1, 1969) is an American politician and businessman currently serving as the Director of the Office of Public Engagement for the Biden administration, and also as the one of the senior advisors to president Biden since February 27, 2023.
+Stephen Keith Benjamin (born December 1, 1969) is an American politician and businessman.
+He is Operating Partner for local Communities with Investcorp Corsair Infrastructure Partners, a partnership between Corsair Capital and Investcorp.

+Benjamin formerly served as the director of the White House Office of Public Engagement for the Biden administration, and also as one of the senior advisors to President Biden from April 1, 2023, to January 20, 2025.
 He previously served as the 70th mayor of Columbia, South Carolina, from July 2010 to January 2022.
 He was the first African American mayor in the city's history.
 Before serving as mayor, he worked in the Columbia metropolitan area as an attorney and served on various charitable organizations.

 On November 8, 2017, Benjamin won re-election for a third term as mayor with no votes as no other candidate filed.
 Benjamin was declared re-elected.
 Benjamin served as the 76th president of the United States Conference of Mayors from 2018 to 2019.

-Early life and education
+Early life, education and career

 Benjamin's parents are from Orangeburg, South Carolina, but relocated to Queens during the Great Migration in the 1960s.
 Benjamin moved to Columbia to attend college.
 He earned a bachelor's degree in political science from the University of South Carolina in 1991 and a Juris Doctor from the University of South Carolina School of Law in 1994.

 As a student at the University of South Carolina, Benjamin was actively involved in the student chapter of NAACP, eventually becoming president.
 He was elected as student body president during his undergraduate career and served as president of the student bar association during his third year of law school.
 He is a member of Kappa Alpha Psi and Sigma Pi Phi fraternities.